import pandas as pd

 # Create a widget for selecting predictors

-= widgets.SelectMultiple(
+predictor_selector = widgets.SelectMultiple(

-predictor_selector =data.columns, # Options for predictor: columns of data
+options=data.columns, # Options for predictor: columns of data

-options=[data.columns[0]], # Default selected: 1st column of data (albany_rainfall)
+value=[data.columns[0]], # Default selected: 1st column of data (albany_rainfall)

-value='Predictors' # Name the predictor selection
+description='Predictors' # Name the predictor selection

 )